aru-py/programmer-colemak/README.md

 # Learning

 Learning a new keyboard layout can be intimidating, but the return on investment is well worth it.
 I made the switch myself a few months after creating this layout and haven’t looked back since.
+It's also been much better for my hands.

 Perhaps the fastest way to learn is to go cold-turkey (if possible).
 Switch to the new layout and just do your everyday work.
 The first few hours will be excruciatingly slow, the first few days ponderous, and the first few weeks difficult, but within a month, you should become comfortable with a layout that will benefit you for a lifetime.